 Liquidated damages in construction contracts can cripple a government contractor.
 Therefore, the first approach would be to assert any legal defenses to the government’s claim.
 An example would be to show that the government acted unreasonably when re-procuring work.
 If the government failed to act promptly and in a reasonable manner, this can serve as a defense at the litigation stage.
 When looking at liquidated damages calculation in construction, government contractors should always assert any legal defenses before the appeal or litigation stage – preferably in writing.
 A federal construction lawyer should be able to walk you through this phase.

 Contracting officer failed to take reasonable steps to mitigate liquidated damages: This is often present because the agency sometimes thinks that once there is clear evidence that a contractor has defaulted that this is the end of the analysis.
 This simply not so.
 Each contracting party, including the federal government, must take steps to mitigate any damages.

-The government failed to consider waiver of liquidated damages for the constructing project: Once a company has requested a waiver, the head of the agency can consider waiver of liquidated damages, if the Commissioner, Financial Management Service, or designee approves the request.
+The government failed to consider waiver of liquidated damages for the constructing project: Once a company has requested a waiver, the head of the agency can consider waiver, if the Commissioner, Financial Management Service, or designee approves the request.
 See Treasury Order 145-10.)